matiasvinicius/Scipts/R/Getting_and_Cleaning_Data_Course_Project/codeBook.md

 # Code Book
-Este arquivo contém uma apresentação do formato das variáveis e seus possíveis valores
+This file contains a presentation of the format of the variables and their possible values.

-## Identificadores
+## Identifiers
-- `subject`: Id do sujeito que os dados se referem.
-São 30 pessoas no estudo, logo, os valores inteiros possíveis variam de 1 à 30.
+- `subject`: Id of the subject that the data refer to.
+There are 30 people in the study, so the possible whole values range from 1 to 30.
-- `status`: Status de atividade que a pessoa tinha quando as medidas foram coletadas.
-Existem 6 valores possíveis (note que as strings são autoexplicativas):
+- `status`: Activity status that the person had when measurements were collected.
+There are 6 possible values (note that strings are self-explanatory):
   - WALKING
   - WALKING_UPSTAIRS
   - WALKING_DOWNSTAIRS